mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 **Exercise:**

-7. **DO NOT RUN THIS COMMAND** Write a command that removes all files in your computer.
+7. Write a command that removes all files in your computer.

 cat (concatenate)
 -----------------------------